jeremytammik/tbc/a/1928_new_analytical_model.md

 Published in [RevitLookup release 2022.0.2.4](https://github.com/jeremytammik/RevitLookup/releases/tag/2022.0.2.4).

-Many thabnks to Luiz Henrique for catching this!
+Many thanks to Luiz Henrique for catching this!

 ####<a name="6"></a> Use Extensible Storage Carefully

-@aalondoqor ran into a problem similaer to the one reported two years ago in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on a [Bug: Unable to open Revit 2019 model after saving custom schema in Project Info](https://forums.autodesk.com/t5/revit-api-forum/bug-unable-to-open-revit-2019-model-after-saving-custom-schema/m-p/10736885).
+@aalondoqor ran into a problem similar to the one reported two years ago in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160) thread on a [Bug: Unable to open Revit 2019 model after saving custom schema in Project Info](https://forums.autodesk.com/t5/revit-api-forum/bug-unable-to-open-revit-2019-model-after-saving-custom-schema/m-p/10736885).